carlst99/DbgCensus/docs/src/rest/README.md

 ### Retrieving collection counts

 Using the `count` verb to retrieve the number of elements in a collection can be done in two ways.
 Firstly, by using the shortcut on the `ICensusRestClient`, or secondly by making a query as per usual and defining the query type.
-Just remember to de-serialise to a number type!
+Just remember to deserialise to a number type!

 ```csharp
 ICensusRestClient client = ...;